 Both the subway and the bus system operate on a 24-hour basis.
 Nevertheless, not all the Subway station entrances are open all night nor do all lines run throughout the night.

 Normally, the subway lines run every 2 to 5 minutes during peak hours (from 6:30 am to 9:30 am and from 3:30 pm to 8 pm).
 During midday, they run every 5 to 10 minutes and between 5 and 15 minutes till midnight.

 From midnight until 6:30 am, trains run approximately every 20 minutes.

 Using the Metro in New York

-It is also important to keep in mind that there are two different types of trains: normal and express.
-The express trains don’t stop at all stations en route and are a lot faster, so therefore are very useful when traveling long distances.
+It's also important to keep in mind that there are two different types of trains: normal and express.
+The express trains don’t stop at all stations en route and are a lot faster, so are therefore very useful when traveling long distances.
 However, if you decide to get on an express train, make sure it stops at your stop before getting on.